baptisteArno/typebot.io/apps/docs/docs/self-hosting/configuration.md

 ## Google (Auth, Sheets, Fonts)

 Used authentication in the builder and for the Google Sheets integration step.
-Make sure to set the required scopes (`userinfo.email`, `spreadsheets`, `drive.readonly`) in your console
-The Authorization callback URL should be `$NEXTAUTH_URL/api/auth/callback/google`

 | Parameter            | Default | Description                                   |
 | -------------------- | ------- | --------------------------------------------- |